-Here, VDOC did not dispute that Virginia's earned sentence credit program creates a substantive interest.
-Rather, VDOC argued that HB 5148 did not create a vested interest for Mr. Anderson in his eligibility for expanded earned sentence credits until the law took effect on July 1, 2022.
-J.A.
-70; 116.
+Here, the Respondents did not dispute that Virginia's earned sentence credit program creates a substantive interest.
+Rather, Respondents argued that HB 5148 did not create a vested interest for Mr. Anderson in his eligibility for expanded earned sentence credits until the law took effect on July 1, 2022.
 But the question of when HB 5148 created a vested interest in retroactive sentence credits misses the point.
-The issue is not whether the legislation at issue creates a new vested interest; the issue is whether that legislation changes or impacts a substantive interest that already exists.
+The issue is not whether the legislation at issue itself creates a new vested interest; the issue is whether that legislation changes or impacts a substantive interest that already exists.

 The court below answered the wrong question, conflating the concepts of substantive rights and vested rights to hold that neither provision at issue in this case affected a substantive right or interest.
-J.A.
-123 ("The Court finds that the budget item did not affect a substantive or vested right.
-House Bill 5148 did not create an entitlement or a substantive or vested right to an earned sentence credit before the effective date of July the 1st, 2022 Until this provision became effective, it is not something the Court determines to be a vested or substantive right.").8
+Tr. p.
+32 ("The Court finds that the budget item did not affect a substantive or vested right.
+House Bill 5148 did not create an entitlement or a substantive or vested right to an earned sentence credit before the effective date of July the 1st, 2022 Until this provision became effective, it is not something the Court determines to be a vested or substantive right.").